 - Select the proper undergarments that are needed for your outfit.

-- Select items that enhance your skin tone or eye color.
+- Select items that enhance your skin tone and/or eye color.

 - Select accessories that are understated and help draw attention to your eyes.